OpenLineage/OpenLineage/proxy/README.md

 ## Configuration

-To run the OpenLineage _proxy_, you will have to define `proxy.yml`.
+To run the OpenLineage _proxy backend_, you will have to define `proxy.yml`.
 The configuration file is passed to the application and used to configure your proxy.
 Please copy [`proxy.example.yml`](proxy.example.yml):

 ```bash
 $ cp proxy.example.yml proxy.yml